AdamSobieski/Narratology/Content/Differencing.md

 }
 ```

-The above concept is generally useful in combination with reactive programming, e.g., the `System.Reactive` library.
-One could also use it with enumerable differences, `IDifferenceable<T, IEnumerable<Event>>`.

-Developers and end-users could use the above interface to explore differences or deltas between states or their state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.

 Related interfaces include those with which to enable objects to process such differences, either to be modified in-place or into cloned copies.

 ```cs